The structure of the roots

-This hydrogen is combined with the carbon dioxide in order to produce the food (glucose) for the plant, whereas the oxygen, which is a by-product of the entire process, is let out through the stomata.
+Hydrogen is combined with the carbon dioxide to produce the food (glucose) for the plant, whereas the oxygen, which is a by-product of the entire process, is let out through the stomata.

 If a plant does not absorb enough water, it will wilt or go floppy.
-Without water, it may also not photosynthesise quickly enough, and it may die.
+Without water, it may also not photosynthesize quickly enough, and it may die.

-Roots systems and root hairs are adapted to play a special role for the plant.
+Root systems and root hairs are adapted to play a special role in the plant.
 The root network spreads out to absorb water (and mineral salts) from a large amount of soil.
 It is also adapted to hold the plant firmly and provide support (anchor) to the plant in the soil.